 Recfishwest will be taking their Research Team to as many statewide fishing tournaments as possible and we’re always looking for Supporting Partners who can help us achieve this.
 Your brand will be directly associated with research activities as described in the article above and is great way to enhance your corporate social responsibility!
 This will ensure high-quality fishing experiences are maintained and enjoyed, as an integral part of the WA lifestyle.
 Want to know more, email email@example.com or check out our Partnerships and Sponsorship page here.

-World leading Australian marine biologist Dr Julian Pepperell will be a special guest at the hugely popular Gamex fishing tournament in Exmouth this month.
-Gamex organisers will be hoping for better luck this year after a looming cyclone forced the cancellation of last year’s event.
-Dr Pepperell will be at Gamex as part of his project to use local fishing tournaments to monitor and research important recreational game fishing species.
+GAMEX organisers will be hoping for better luck this year after a looming cyclone forced the cancellation of last year’s event.
+Dr Pepperell will be at the competition as part of his project to use local fishing tournaments to monitor and research important recreational game fishing species.

-In NSW game fishing tournaments have facilitated over 40 research projects from over 20 scientific organisations.
+In New South Wales game fishing tournaments have facilitated more than 40 research projects from more than 20 scientific organisations.
 These include a range of projects that assist in the management and sustainability of these species through studies of their biology, ageing, genetics, ecology, reproduction and movement.

 Dr Pepperell is trialling a new non-invasive genetic sampling technique, which basically involves collecting fish DNA from their external body mucous.